Hozhalan/mySendstepsCodingAssignment/README.md

 After cloning the project,

-To run a headless execution, use the fooling maven command: -> mvn test "-DheadlessMode=true" Standard execution -> mvn clean install
+To run a headless execution, use the following maven command: -> mvn test "-DheadlessMode=true" Standard execution -> mvn clean install